kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 will rollout across nodes.
 -->

 For DSR a rollout or rollback should not fail.
-Nodes can operator with DSR enabled or disabled per node in a cluster.
+Nodes can operate with DSR enabled or disabled per node in a cluster.

 For overlay networking mode support, a rollout can fail if the CNI configuration for the node and kube-proxy configuration are not in sync.
 This would cause nodes to never go into the Ready state.